fanotify (7) - Linux Man Pages

 The event queue

 As events occur on the filesystem objects monitored by a notification group, the fanotify system generates events that are collected in a queue.
 These events can then be read (using read(2) or similar) from the fanotify file descriptor returned by fanotify_init(2).Two types of events are generated: notification events and permission events.
-Notification events are merely informative and require no action to be taken by the receiving application with the exception being that the file descriptor provided within a generic event must be closed.
-The closing of file descriptors for each event applies only to applications that have initialized fanotify without using FAN_REPORT_FID (see below).
+Notification events are merely informative and require no action to be taken by the receiving application with one exception: if a valid file descriptor is provided within a generic event, the file descriptor must be closed.
 Permission events are requests to the receiving application to decide whether permission for a file access shall be granted.
 For these events, the recipient must write a response which decides whether access is granted or not.

 An event is removed from the event queue of the fanotify group when it has been read.
 Permission events that have been read are kept in an internal list of the fanotify group until either a permission decision has been taken by writing to the fanotify file descriptor or the fanotify file descriptor is closed.